-The five wits in line 9 are: common sense, imagination, fantasy, instinct and memory which together with the senses cannot stop him loving her.
+The five wits in line 9 are common sense, imagination, fantasy, instinct and memory which together with the senses cannot stop him from loving her.
 Any rational or logical or sensible construct just doesn't work; he's a fool for her love.

 So the speaker in lines 11 and 12 is now no longer a real man, he is a facsimile because his foolish heart has taken over, turning him into a slave, under her control (vassal) as a wretch (a miserable or unfortunate person).